PNCA Starts Painting, Calligraphy & Guitar Classes - UrduPoint

 PNCA Starts Painting, Calligraphy & Guitar Classes

-The Pakistan National Council of Arts (PNCA) has started new sessions of painting, calligraphy and guitar classes under the supervision of master instructors at PNCA aiming to provide platform to talented youth for improving their artistic skills and creativity

-ISLAMABAD, Apr 5 (UrduPoint / Pakistan Point News - 5th Apr, 2022 ) :The Pakistan National Council of Arts (PNCA) has started new sessions of painting, calligraphy and guitar classes under the supervision of master instructors at PNCA aiming to provide platform to talented youth for improving their artistic skills and creativity.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Apr, 2022 ) :The Pakistan National Council of Arts (PNCA) has started new sessions of painting, calligraphy and guitar classes under the supervision of master instructors here at the PNCA aiming to provide platform to talented youth for improving their artistic skills and creativity.

 Talking to APP, an official of PNCA Masroor Shah said, "Faiza Shah a renowned painter and instructor teaches painting classes to students who get registered in these particular classes".
 He said the course was designed to help students make a successful transition of their abilities at PNCA.